Import Information from an AutoCAD® File into a Vip3D Project.

 AutoCAD File Formats: Only AutoCAD files in the DWG or DXF formats can be imported.
 Files in other formats will need to be converted before being imported.

-How the Information is Imported: Vip3D only copies the information from the AutoCAD file.
+How the Information is Imported: The software only copies the information from the AutoCAD file.
 It does not actually open the file.
-Nothing done in Vip3D will change the original AutoCAD file.
-Also any changes made to the file in AutoCAD will not be reflected in Vip3D unless the file is imported again.
+Nothing done in the software will change the original AutoCAD file.
+Also any changes made to the file in AutoCAD will not be reflected in the software unless the file is imported again.

 Information that Will Not Import: Only lines and symbols will be imported.
 Text, lines colors, styles, and weights as well as other information will not be imported.
-Also object heights and depths are not imported and will have to be set in the Stage Tab of the Panel.
+Object heights and depths are not imported and will have to be set in the Stage Tab of the Panel.

 Once an AutoCAD file has been imported, the 2D viewport will display a split screen.
 The regular grid is now the top half of the screen and the contents of the AutoCAD file are displayed in the bottom half of the screen.